Search results for

 Joe Hindy / Android Authority

 Find My Kids is a lighter touch on parental control apps.
 This one keeps track of your child’s location at all times.
 You can see where they are, where they go, and where they’ve been.
 We like how simple this app is.
 You open it and can immediately see where all of your kids are.
 Some other features include notifications if your child’s phone is having trouble sending a location, and you can see what apps they use.
 There are also some security controls, a battery monitor for your child’s device, and a family chat so you can ask them where they are.
-It’s surprisingly inexpensive compared to most of its competitors like Life360.
-Plus, we appreciate that you can buy it once for $25.99, even if that license only works on three devices at once.
+It’s surprisingly inexpensive compared to most of its competitors, like Life360.
+Plus, we appreciate that you can buy it once for $25.99, even if that license only works on three devices simultaneously.

 Google Family Link